openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func unordered(statements: Array<VerifyStatement>): Unit
 ```

-Function: This function supports verifying whether "verification statements" have been executed or if their execution count meets the defined criteria, without validating the execution order.
-By default, the execution count for a "verification statement" is at least once.
+Purpose: This function supports verifying whether "verification statements" have been executed or whether the execution count meets the definition, without checking the execution order.
+By default, the execution count of "verification statements" is at least once.
-The "verification statements" in the input list must be mutually exclusive (i.e., if a single call behavior matches multiple "verification statements," an exception will be thrown).
+The "verification statements" in the input list must be non-overlapping (i.e., when a single call action can match multiple "verification statements," an exception will be thrown).
-The verification mode is `exhaustive` (full match, where all execution cases within the verification scope should be specified in the verification action).
+The verification mode is `exhaustive` (full match, all execution cases within the verification scope should be specified in the verification action).

-Example:
+For example:

 ```cangjie
 let foo = mock<Foo>()